If you've ever hesitated to book a flight, there's something that might give you peace of mind.

 - Miles are not mentioned: Though many airlines refund rewards or miles too, this is not explicitly required by the DOT rule.
 Make sure to understand your carrier's rules before booking an award ticket.
 Generally speaking, mileage bookings are more flexible than cash bookings.

 While the 24-hour rule is fairly encompassing, there are some important caveats.
 Most notably, flights booked very close to departure may not be eligible for a full refund within 24 hours of booking.

-The Department of Transportation's guidelines officially says that this policy is only necessary for flights booked at least seven days before departure.
-But some airlines are more generous.
+The DOT's guidelines officially say that this policy is only necessary for flights booked at least seven days before departure.
+But, some airlines are more generous.
 As an example, here is how each of the major U.S. airlines approaches these last-minute bookings:

 - Alaska: Must be booked at least 24 hours prior to departure.

 - American: Must be booked at least two days prior to departure.